JamesTurnerGit/API-techtest/README.md

 * Use of relevant design patterns
 * Good understanding of errors and how to handle them

-### Submission
-Please upload your completed test to a publicly-accessible repository in a hosting service (e.g. GitHub), and send a link to your recruitment contact.

 ## Installation
 ### Pre-requisites
 * LTS version of NodeJS, and NPM: https://nodejs.org/